statiagov/gesmew/guides/content/developer/customization/checkout.md

 State diagram
 $$$

-These two helper methods are provided on `Gesmew::Order` instances for your
+These two helper methods are provided on `Gesmew::Inspection` instances for your
 convenience:

 * `checkout_steps`: returns a list of all the potential states of the checkout.
-* `has_step?`: Used to check if the current order fulfills the requirements for a specific state.
+* `has_step?`: Used to check if the current inspection fulfills the requirements for a specific state.

 If you want a list of all the currently available states for the checkout, use the `checkout_steps` method, which will return the steps in an array.